Criticism of Twelver Shia Islam: Nikah mut'ah

 Nikah mut‘ah (lit. "pleasure marriage"), is a fixed-term marriage sometimes practiced in Twelver Shia Islam.
 The duration of this type of marriage is fixed at its inception and is then automatically dissolved upon completion of its term.
 For this reason, nikah mut‘ah has been widely criticised as the religious cover and legalization of prostitution.
 The Christian missionary Thomas Patrick Hughes criticized Mut'ah as allowing the continuation of "one of the abominable practices of ancient Arabia."
-The majority of Sunni scholars and Western writers have called it prostitution.
-Julie Parshall, Zeyno Baran, and Elena Andreeva have written that this kind of marriage is prostitution.
-According to Shahla Haeri, in Iran the middle class itself considers it to be prostitution which has been given a religious cover by the fundamentalist authorities.
+Western writers like Zeyno Baran, and Elena Andreeva have written that this kind of marriage is prostitution.
+According to Shahla Haeri, before the 1979 revolution, the secular Iranian middle classes viewed temporary marriage as a form of prostitution legitimized by the religious establishment, describing it as having been given a 'religious cover.'